henesy/wikid/README.md

-# wikid
+# Wikid

-Experiment in building a non-web maintained wiki serving itself over 9p and http read-only
+An experiment in building a non-web maintained wiki serving itself over 9p and http read-only.

+Core concepts:

+- Pages are a file/directory hierarchy (tree)
+- Pages are written in Markdown
+- Wikid does not update/edit the tree through the web or 9p
+  - Ideally, the tree should be externally version-controlled in a self-pull'ing capacity through cron, etc.
+- Unchanged pages are cached
+- Wikid provides a page search walking the cache, then tree
+- Wikid provides a page index generated when the tree is updated

+## Dependencies

+## Build

+## Usage

+## Structure